 Website: Hotelito by MUSA, Mexico.
 Anticipated Opening: 2023.
 Image © Musa

 Hôtel Dames des Arts is a stylish new hotel located on Paris’s Left Bank, within walking distance of Luxembourg Gardens and the Notre Dame cathedral.
 The hotel is located in the culturally rich neighborhood of St-Germain-des-Prés, once home to famous artists and writers such as Picasso, Hemingway, and Coco Chanel.
 The hotel’s rooftop bar affords panoramic views of Paris, while the hotel’s interiors, designed by internationally renowned designer Raphael Navot, focus on art, playfulness, and sensory experiences.
 They feature movie set-inspired spaces, intricate colors, and textures across over one hundred rooms.
 The rooms come with plenty of natural light and custom fragrances.
 DJ-curated music and delicious food round off the hotel experience.

 Website: Hôtel Dames des Arts, Paris.
-Opening: February 2023.
+Now Open.
 Photo © Hôtel Dames des Arts

 60The Standard, Singapore